Prenatal care | Medical Council of Canada

 3. construct an effective initial management plan, including

-2. counselling and referral to community resources for
+2. counselling and referral to community resources, including

-3. management of common prenatal presentations and complications (e.g., nausea and vomiting, bleeding, intrauterine growth restriction);
+3. managing common prenatal presentations and complications (e.g., nausea and vomiting, bleeding, intrauterine growth restriction),

-6. referral for additional or specialized care (e.g., pre-eclampsia, psychiatric disorders, substance use disorder) if necessary.
+6. referring for additional or specialized care if necessary (e.g., preeclampsia, psychiatric disorders, substance use disorder).